Leinnan/rpack/README.md

 - `size`: optional(defaults to `2048`), size of the tilemap image
 - `texture_padding`: optional(defaults to `2`), size of the padding between frames in pixel
 - `border_padding`: optional(defaults to `0`), size of the padding on the outer edge of the packed image in pixel
+- `metadata`: optional, struct containing metadata about the program used to generate the tilemap and version number, stored for the future in case of future breaking changes

 Example: